denispol/Toutui/SECURITY.md

 # Security Policy

-Send an email to albdav.dev@gmail.com or use the GitHub Security Advisories to report any vulnerabilities.
+Contact me or use the GitHub Security Advisories to report any vulnerabilities.